PoonLab/gromstole/Reading-List.md

   * only used non-synonymous substitutions for quantification
     * frequencies of B.1.1.7 signature substitutions were resampled with replacement, averaged per wastewater sample, smoothed over time by local regression (lowess, Python statsmodels v0.12.1) to construct bootstrap estimates of B.1.1.7 per-day frequency curves

-  > developed COJAC (co-occurrence method), worth investigating - can probably ignore local haplotype reconstruction step (one of the authors is a big advocate of this approach)
+  > developed COJAC (co-occurrence method), worth investigating - can probably ignore local haplotype reconstruction step

 # Alignment with uncertainty